What are the advantages and disadvantages of selling my house privately?

-- advertise on the Internet - some websites (such as Trade Me) will do this for a fee, others will list your property for free
+- advertise on the Internet - some websites will do this for a fee, others will list your property for free;

-- ask your friends and family to tell other people about your property
+- ask your friends and family to tell other people about your property; and/or

 You should work out a budget for advertising, because it can get pretty pricey.
-Make sure any advertisements include details about how and when you can be contacted.
-Include the words “no agents please” in your ads if you don't want calls from agents offering their services.
+Although it’s not mandatory, it’s a good idea to get a selection of photos of your house showing it at its best, and using these in your advertising.
+Make sure any advertisements include accurate details about how and when you can be contacted.
+If you don't want calls from agents offering their services you can include the words “no agents please” in your ads.

 Some businesses sell marketing packages which include items such as ‘For Sale’ signs, Sale and Purchase Agreement forms, advertisements on their online or printed publications, brochures etc.